Vivojay/mariana-music-player/docs/PLAYBACK_PROJECTION_CONTRACT.md

   The backend compares it with the current snapshot before mutation, then the UI reconciles from the next authoritative projection.
 Renderer-only or permanently optimistic favourite state is forbidden.
+- Playback-policy projection contains only whether the current item is blocked, whether a fresh play request is allowed, and a sanitized unavailable reason.
+  Blocking is independent from favourite state and never removes an item from the library, search results, favourites, or queue.

 ## Privacy boundary